halajun/diasss/README.md

 # 5. Canonical Representation for Side-scan Image

 The details of cannonical transformation for side-scan image can be found in [SSS Canonical Representation](https://github.com/luxiya01/SSS-Canonical-Representation).
-If you use the code of canonical transformation in an academic work, please cite:
+If you use the code of canonical transformation in an academic work, please cite the following paper ([link](https://arxiv.org/abs/2304.09243)):

     @INPROCEEDINGS{xu2023oceans,
     author={Xu, Weiqi and Ling, Li and Xie, Yiping and Zhang, Jun and Folkesson, John},